-An innovative thinker and determined change-maker, Tolu has established and led several organizations and campaigns focused on immigrant integration, employment, access to technology, and education.
-She is also the founder and CEO of Lions Write, a social venture that builds and manages initiatives committed to giving voice and value to the voiceless and strengthening collaborations between corporations, governments and civil society organizations.
+In May 2018, Tolu received a special appointment to serve as an Advisor to the United Nations Department of Public Information in New York.
+She is also the founder and CEO of Lions Write, a social venture that builds and manages initiatives committed to giving voice and value to the voiceless and strengthening collaborations between corporations, governments, and civil society organizations.

-She has been a featured speaker at the United Nations, White House, World Bank, Barnard College at Columbia University, New York University, and US Congress.
-And her story and work have been profiled by several media outlets, including NBC, TIME, BBC, BET, and MSNBC.
-The Anti-Defamation League named her a 2017 ADL In Concert Against Hate honoree, stating that her “story is a testimony to the resilience within us all, and will give courage and hope to others who confront inhumanity and injustice.”
+Tolu has been a featured speaker at the United Nations, White House, World Bank, Barnard College at Columbia University, New York University, and the U.S. Congress.
+Her story and work have been profiled by several media outlets, including NBC, TIME, BBC, BET, and MSNBC.
+She is an inaugural Leadership Institute Fellow at the Center for American Progress and holds a Chemistry-Engineering degree from Washington and Lee University.

 When you ask Tolu why she does what she does, she responds with a quote by John Wesley - “Do all the good you can.
 By all the means you can.
 In all the ways you can.
 In all the places you can.
 At all the times you can.
 To all the people you can.
 As long as ever you can.”
 She believes that each of us, in our own way, should all aspire to live out these words.